A Review of“Data Driven: Profiting from Your Most Important Business Asset”

 As a clear indication of how far ahead of his time he was, Dr. Thomas Redman described within his book the concept of data lakes (long before the big data popularization of the term) and the need for a chief data officer (one of the hottest jobs on the market today).

 Meanwhile our company Reltio in parallel developed a modern data management platform that enables data-driven applications to be delivered to frontline users to solve any business challenge.
 Having never read Dr. Redman’s book till now, it was amazing to see his concepts directly correlate to core offerings within our Reltio Cloud.

 So it is with great excitement that we announce that in partnership with Dr. Redman we will publish posts revisiting his best work, together with his latest thoughts on what it means to be data driven today.

 Within these posts Dr. Redman has graciously offered to answer any questions you may have.
-Click here to win your choice of digital or hard copy of his book.

 We look forward to engaging with you and highlighting the work of Dr. Thomas Redman who has rightly earned his title “the Data Doc”.